Sitemaker CMS℠ Tutorial

 Definition

-Question: What is an "open page?"
+Question: What is a "standard" page?

 Answer: SM "pages" are assembled with "components" like text, graphics, lists and pre-configured forms called containers and column sets (grid, flex formats).
 Text components may include HTML/CSS specifications, so a skilled user can freely enhance the automated content.